MitzaaA14/STEALTH-UNIT-X1/README.md

 ## Q1 - What is the system boundary?

 The boundary is defined by the **Wireless Command Link**.
-It encompasses the input interfaces (Phone, Custom or PS5 Controller), the Rover's internal sensors (Ammo, Camera, Distance), the Scoring Gate's detection logic, and the real-time data visualization on the chosen display.
+It includes the input interfaces (Phone, Custom or PS5 Controller), the Rover's internal sensors (Ammo, Camera, Distance), the Scoring Gate's detection logic, and the real-time data visualization on the chosen display.

 ## Q2 - Where does intelligence live?